inpho/inphobox/README.md

 All libraries are already imported in the `index.html` starter file.
 What you need to work on is code.

+Getting the page to display at least the name, a link to the Wiki entry, and a link to the InPhO page is progress worth writing us about.
+Attach your modified `index.html` to the e-mail.

 Tips
 ------
 To help with developing your template, you can use the [mustache.js demo